 Copyright © by JL Long 2016

-Writing the rants that flow through my mind.
+Writing the words that flow through my mind.
 I'm quirky, weird, and a bit opinionated.
 When I am not playing superwoman to my husband and kids, I am a writer.
 A writer of contemporary romance who likes to push the limits.